 A lot of them were bankrupted because they didn't get paid fairly and they didn't get paid on time.

-The subcontractors are bankrupted?
+The subcontractors were bankrupted?

 Yes, a lot of them.

-I had a group down there, we had 15 crews that ran uh uh construction projects, uh demolition projects, and and uh removing debris.
+We had 15 crews that ran construction projects, demolition projects, and removing debris.

-And uh we'd take it out to the landfill and dump it on a regular basis, and that's what we were supposed to do.
+And we'd take it out to the landfill and dump it on a regular basis, and that's what we were supposed to do.

 But we got paid very sparingly.